-Our burn barrels make quick work of your debris, but cleaning up afterwards is still important.
-Make sure to monitor the level of ash being collected in the bottom of your incinerator and never let the ash reach the Angle Grates.
+Our burn barrels make quick work of your debris, but cleaning up afterward is still important.
+Make sure to monitor the level of ash being collected at the bottom of your incinerator and never let the ash reach the Angle Grates.
 When disposing of ash, remember to wait at least 24 hours after burning in order to allow enough cooling time.
 If you wish to move your incinerator before the ashes completely cool, pour water directly onto the ashes.
 Always use caution when cleaning up and moving your incinerator.

 5. Stay Informed & Prepared

 When using our incinerators, it is vital to know all of the highlighted Safety Precautions that can be found on our website.
 You should also research local burning laws and regulations specific to your area as they can be different across state and county lines.
 Keep up to date with weather reports, environmental precautions, and local air quality conditions to keep your burning experience as safe as possible.

 Before lighting your incinerator, know the contact information for your local emergency departments just in case you need it.
 It’s never a bad idea to be informed and prepared for any situation.